hbnro/habanero/README.md

   * Integrated i18n for most basic language operations.
   * Many more utilities, and so on.

 Installation
 ------------

-Just clone the repo from Github.
+Just clone the GitHub read-only repository.

     $ git clone git://github.com/pateketrueke/tetlphp.git ~/tetlphp